apotox/go-boom-game/readme.md

 ./bin/game
 ```

+You can use the mouse to move to any direction by swiping 👆 over the game screen or by using the keyboard arrow keys, and you can drop a booomb 💣 with a left click!

 it still need more dev! :) enjoy